alexandergaldones/api/payment-outlets.md

 #### Amount Limits

-Technically, Payment Outlets of this category do not have a minimum and a maximum amount limit per transaction.
+Technically, Payout Outlets of this category do not have a minimum and a maximum amount limit per transaction.
 However, usual bank policies still apply for higher amounts, and the recipient might need to ask the bank for reservation beforehand.
 It is the responsibility of the user/recipient to ask the bank for